 They have taken their imprisonment extremely well” and “We congratulate him and his friends on the brave stand they are making….
 Mr. Royeppen and his companions have set to the young Indians in South Africa a brilliant and a noble example worthy to be followed.
 They have shown that true happiness lies not in gaining riches but in moulding character.
 We trust that the lead given by Mr. Royeppen will infuse a new spirit into the colonial-born and other Indians who have their work cut out before them if they wish to take part in the making of the future South African nation. ” (CWMG vol. 11: 11 April, 1910 - 12 July, 1911, vol. 11: 35).

 PK Naidoo, satyagrahi and fellow prisoner at Diepkloof was equally proud of Royeppen’s dedication and commitment to the struggle.
-Writing to Royeppen mother he stated,
+Writing to Royeppen’s mother he stated,

 ….Just a little before my release your son [Royeppen] requested me to write to you that you have no need to have any fear about him……He is enjoying his incarceration.
 As a matter of fact, I do not know how to praise him for his magnanimity.
 As a colonial myself, and one keenly interested in the passive resistance movement, I feel proud to write to you that it is a blessing to us colonials to have one like him to be our leader” (Indian Opinion 5 March 1910).